roiseal/Getting-and-Cleaning-Data-/README.md

 7. Create a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The end result is shown in the file `secondTidySet.txt`
+The end result is shown in the file `finalTidySet.txt`
+-  older file `secondTidySet.txt` kept for version history

 ## Getting-and-Cleaning-Data